* Services sector growth slightly slower than forecast

 “People are pausing ahead of the election and what that means for the fiscal cliff,” said Jim Paulsen, chief investment officer at Wells Capital Management in Minneapolis.

 Leading world economies pressed the United States on Sunday to act decisively to avert the fiscal cliff, calling it the biggest short-term threat to global growth.

 The market’s reaction to data showing the pace of growth in the U.S. services sector slowed modestly in October was muted.
 Data from the Institute for Supply Management showed new orders slipped, but employment improved.

-Market participants may also have to deal with interpreting economic data which could soon start to show the impact of Hurricane Sandy on the economy after battering the U.S. northeast.
+Paulsen said economic data could soon start to show the impact of superstorm Sandy on the economy after battering the U.S. northeast.

 A week after Sandy wreaked havoc on New York City and the surrounding area, close to 2 million people still have no power as cold weather sets in.
 On Sunday 30,000 to 40,000 people in New York City were in need of shelter.

 The Dow Jones industrial average fell 47 points, or 0.36 percent, to 13,046.16.
 The S&P 500 dropped 5.43 points, or 0.38 percent, at 1,408.77.
 The Nasdaq Composite was down 2.82 points, or 0.09 percent, at 2,979.31.

 Transocean Ltd reported a higher-than-expected adjusted profit for the third quarter and its shares were up 5.4 percent at $48.55.